 APF580 will incorporate an opiate into our Biochronomer technology and is designed to provide analgesia lasting up to seven days by a single injection.
 It is targeted for situations where the intensity and duration of pain require use of an opiate rather than a local anesthetic.
 APF580 may find use in acute and chronic pain settings, improve patient compliance and reduce the risk of drug abuse.
 Our initial animal pharmacokinetic studies completed in 2006 present a promising profile, supporting future product development for post-surgical (inpatient) and chronic pain applications (cancer pain).
 We plan to supplement our animal studies with additional preclinical data from an ongoing research and development agreement with a major animal health company, which is evaluating the same product for use in cats and dogs.
-We plan to initiate a Phase I clinical trial of APF580 in the first half of 2008 and to initiate a Phase II clinical trial in the fourth quarter of 2008.
+We plan to initiate a Phase I clinical trial of APF580 in 2008.